Sebastian Francis

-Cardinal Dato' Seri Sebastian Francis (born 11 November 1951) is a Malaysian prelate of the Catholic Church.
-He has been Bishop of Penang since 2011.
-Pope Francis elevated him to the rank of cardinal on 30 September 2023.
-He is the second cardinal from Malaysia after Anthony Soter Fernandez.
+Cardinal Dato' Seri Sebastian Francis (born 11 November 1951) is a Malaysian Catholic prelate who has served as Bishop of Penang since 2011.
+Pope Francis elevated him to the rank of cardinal in 2023.
+He is the second cardinal from Malaysia, after Anthony Soter Fernandez.

 Early life and education

 Sebastian Francis was born on 11 November 1951, in Johor Bahru, which was then part of the Federation of Malaya.
 His grandparents had emigrated from India's Thrissur district (formerly known as Trichur) in Kerala to Malaysia in the 1890s during British rule.
 His family belonged to the Mechery family of Ollur in Thrissur.
 Francis grew up in Malaysia, where his family included five brothers and four sisters, all of whom became Malaysian citizens.

 From 1958 to 1963, Francis received his primary education at St. Joseph's Primary School in Johor Bahru, which was run by the Brothers of St. Gabriel.
 From 1964 to 1967, he attended Montfort Secondary School in Singapore, also managed by the Brothers of St. Gabriel, where he completed his secondary education up to the Senior Cambridge level.
 Between 1964 and 1966, Francis joined the Juniorate of the Brothers of St. Gabriel in Singapore and lived in community with the Brothers.
 In 1967, he successfully passed the Senior Cambridge examination in Singapore.